JunkBoy76/SVG-To-PNG-Batch-Converter/README.md

 A Python script that converts multiple SVG files to PNG format with a user-friendly graphical interface.

-Installation
-Prerequisites
+Prerequisites:

 Python 3.x installed on your machine.

-Inkscape installed and accessible at the following path: "C:\Program Files\Inkscape\bin\inkscape.exe".
+Inkscape installed and accessible at the following path:
+"C:\Program Files\Inkscape\bin\inkscape.exe"

 Clone this repository to your local machine by running the following command in your terminal:

 git clone https://github.com/JunkBoy76/SVG-To-PNG-Batch-Converter.git